olinjs/olinjs/lessons/06-apis-debugging/README.md

 You'll find that some services like Facebook have different levels of permissions, each of which will give you an access token which only allows access to data within each permission tier.

 The full exchange of requests involved in OAuth can be seen in the graphic below.
-You can read more about OAuth on the [official website](http://oauth.net/), but I recommend this easy-to-follow, yet [comprehensive overview](http://www.cubrid.org/blog/dev-platform/dancing-with-oauth-understanding-how-authorization-works/).
+You can read more about OAuth on the [official website](http://oauth.net/), but I recommend this easy-to-follow, yet [comprehensive overview](http://www.cubrid.org/blog/dev-platform/dancing-with-oauth-understanding-how-authorization-works/), which is the same as the preclass link.

 ![OAuth auth flow.](./images/oauth.png)
 *Image via oauth.net*